 Utilizing the media critical eye of video art, the community based objectives of public access television, and the personal orientation of the 1990s, Miller’s Grove Public Access explores personal experiences with mental illness to deconstruct stigma.
 By humanizing symptoms and providing a platform for healthy self expression, the on-going project aims to dispel harmful ideologies barring individuals from getting the help they need and deserve.

 Who runs the project?

-Miller’s Grove Public Access was created in 2018 by video artist, Sophia Gordon-Stevens to explore the struggles and symptoms commonly found in Bipolar I. She is now the Head Programmer of the project.
+Miller’s Grove Public Access was created in 2018 by video artist, Sophia Gordon-Stevens to explore the struggles and symptoms commonly found in bipolar I. She is now the Director of Programming for the project.

 Why Public Access Television?

 Unique, fearless, and often times bizarre, public access television has served the community’s creative nature for decades.
 Video art in particular has had a long and fruitful history with the format as a way for artists to experiment and exhibit their work.

 Our objectives fall very much in line with the mission of public access television.
 We are about community involvement, education, healthy self expression, accessibility, and open dialogue.
 Like those who broke through the barriers of broadcast television in the 1960s and 1970s, we believe that new technology holds hope for social change.

 Why VHS downgrading?
 Don’t you want things to look nice?